vitest-dev/vitest/docs/guide/features.md

 })
 ```

-If you use `.concurrent` in a suite, every tests in it will be run in parallel
+If you use `.concurrent` on a suite, every test in it will be run in parallel.

 ```ts
 import { describe, it } from 'vitest'